DonHulieo/server_scenarios/README.md

 # FAQ:

-**How can I tell if this resource is working?**
+**Q: How can I tell if this resource is working?**

-- Visit Madrazo's Ranch (aka La Fuente Blanca) and you should see that there are deer, pigs, chickens, cows and Poodles.
+**A:** Visit Madrazo's Ranch (aka La Fuente Blanca) and you should see that there are deer, pigs, chickens, cows and Poodles.
 If you don't see them, try noclipping or teleporting somewhere else, set time to midday and come back.
 You can then rename `stablescustom` back to `stables` and revert it back to:

 ```lua